 To preserve my friend’s privacy, her name was altered slightly.
 I don’t think there is anything in this poem that will cause her to want to hit me over the head.

-Interestingly, when I approached her about publishing the poem and what name to use, she mentioned a friend of hers who carried me on the beach that day.
+Interestingly, when I approached her about publishing the poem and what name to use, she mentioned another friend who carried me up onto the beach that day.

 Thanks for the vinegar